| Texas

 designations were made official.

 business routes is unique.
-Firstly, TxDOT often puts a small
+Firstly, TxDOT often (but not always) puts a

 indicates which branch in the series for the parent highway that

-"A", the one through the next town labeled "B", and so on, although
+"A", the one through the next town labeled "B", and so on, with the

-Secondly, on US business routes, TxDOT often does not use the "BUS" or
+on US business routes, TxDOT often does not use the

-"BUSINESS" auxiliary plate mounted above the US route marker.
+"BUSINESS" plaque mounted above the US route marker.
+Rather,

-Rather, the word "BUSINESS" is included within the US shield above the
+the word "BUSINESS" is typically integrated within the US shield above

 |